depthsecurity/haveIbeenHarvested/README.md

 # haveIbeenHarvested
-This should work with a default Kali install...
+This should work with a default Kali 2016.2 install.

 If you are not running this in Kali: